Herb Caudill

 Thinking about front-end frameworks and CSS during interesting times

 What tools would you reach for today to style the UI for a hyper-customizable app?
 I just spent an unreasonable amount of time trying to understand the current landscape and settle on the perfect framework.
-I was surprised by what I found.
+I was surprised to find what I needed in an unexpected place.

 Locked down during Spain’s second or third COVID wave and nervously anticipating elections in the US, I sat down to build a very simple React app as a demo for something I was working on.